akiraro/LamBot/README.md

 # LamBot
 LamBot is a bot creation guide to automate booking/reservation system.
-This bot is powered by AWS Lambda and Python Selenium This bot is a cloud bot using severless AWS Lambda with Headless Chrome Webdriver along with Selenium
+This bot is powered by AWS Lambda and Python Selenium This bot is a cloud bot using serverless AWS Lambda with Headless Chrome Webdriver along with Selenium
 # Requirements

  - AWS Lambda